ivyyy-peng/NER-Error-Identifier/README.md

-# NER-Error-Identifier
+# Hindsight NER Error Suite

-NER Error Identifier Suite
+Suite of tools designed to identify any errors that are made by the Spacy NER in order to determine a set of rules that will allow for better performance.